Home and Away: Secrets and the City

 Home and Away: Secrets and the City is an exclusive-to-video and DVD special of the Australian soap opera Home and Away.
 In 2002, it was only released on video and a year later it received a DVD release.
 It is hosted by Home and Away star Tammin Sursok — in character as Dani Sutherland, not as herself — and contains three episodes, two of which were aired on TV: "Shattered Hearts" and "Broken Dreams", from the fifteenth season of Home and Away, while the third episode, "Secrets and the City" will never be aired on TV; it is only to be seen on the video and DVD.

 The story follows the breakup of the Sutherland family as a secret from Rhys' past comes back to haunt him.
 Years ago, Rhys had an affair with Angie Russell and now she's living in Summer Bay with her son Dylan.
-Angie then reveals to Dylan than he is Rhys' son and he can't see Rhys' daughter Kirsty any more because they are brother and sister.
+Angie then reveals to Dylan that he is Rhys' son and he can't see Rhys' daughter Kirsty any more because they are brother and sister.
 Shelley discovers his secret when she listens to a tape that recorded Angie talking to Rhys.
-At a family dinner, Rhys tells all to his family hurting Kirsty the most.
+At a family dinner, Rhys tells all to his family, hurting Kirsty the most.
 The following day, the girls find a note from Rhys saying that he has left for good.
-Dani and Josh, along with Hayley and Noah, search for Rhys in the City.
+Dani and Josh, along with Hayley and Noah, search for Rhys in the city.